-Epilepsy is a chronic neurologic disorder with many possible causes.
+Epilepsy is a chronic chronic noncommunicable disease of the brain that affects people of all ages, with many possible causes.
 Causes include illness to brain damage to abnormal brain development, however 60-70% of people with epilepsy have no known cause.

 How common is Epilepsy?

 According to the CDC, 1.2% of the United States population is known to have active Epilepsy.
 This is about 3.9 million people with epilepsy in the United States alone.